humanprotocol/hmt-token/README.md

 Please submit your pull request against our `staging` branch.

 ## Acknowledgements
-We want to give recognition to ConsenSys for their work on the [ERC20 Tokens](https://github.com/ConsenSys/Tokens) template as it has been the base of our work.
+Thanks to ConsenSys for their work on the [ERC20 Token template](https://github.com/ConsenSys/Tokens), which provided a good starting point for our implementation.

 ## License
 MIT &copy; HUMAN Protocol